HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_challenges_gravity.md

 {% include img-med.html img="Whatgoesintoyourhealth.jpg" caption="Figure 1: What goes into your health?
 An illustration of the impact health care has on a person’s health versus non-healthcare factors." %}

-There is strong evidence that social risks negatively impact health outcomes and addressing social risks improved health outcomes.
+There is gorwing awareness that social risks negatively impact health outcomes and that addressing social risks improves health outcomes.
 For example:
 * Food insecurity correlates with higher levels of diabetes, hypertension, and heart failure
 * Housing instability factors into lower treatment adherence
 * Transportation barriers result in missed appointments, delayed care, and lower medication compliance